argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

 ---

-# Config Management Plugin Parameters
+# Parameterized Config Management Plugins

-CMP Parameters defines a way for plugins to "announce" and then consume acceptable parameters for an Application.
+Config Management Plugin (CMP) parameterization defines a way for plugins to "announce" and then consume acceptable parameters for an Application.
 Announcing parameters allows CMPs to provide a UI experience on par with native config management tools (Helm, Kustomize, etc.).

 ## Open Questions [optional]